 The following tables present historical per share data for Universal and LINC; pro forma per share data for Universal after giving effect to Universal's acquisition of LINC, the termination of LINC's existence and S-corporation status and acquisition by a C-corporation, the payoff of promissory notes and dividends payable outstanding to LINC's former shareholders under previously declared dividends, and the effects of the anticipated borrowings under our new credit agreement; and unaudited pro forma equivalent per share data for LINC with respect to the consideration that will be received in the form of shares of Universal common stock.
-You should read these tables in conjunction with the historical audited and unaudited consolidated financial statements of Universal that are filed with the SEC and incorporated by reference in this Information Statement and the historical consolidated financial statements of LINC contained elsewhere in this Information Statement.
-See the sections entitled "Where You Can Find More Information" beginning on page 147 and "LINC Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on page 108.
+You should read these tables in conjunction with the historical audited and unaudited consolidated financial statements in Universal's Annual Report on Form 10-K for the fiscal year ended December 31, 2011 and its Quarterly Report for the fiscal period ended June 30, 2012, attached hereto as Annex D and E, respectively, and the historical consolidated financial statements of LINC contained elsewhere in this Information Statement.
+See the sections entitled "Where You Can Find More Information" beginning on page 150 and "LINC Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on page 111.